3DCoded/Happy-Hare/KlipperScreen.md

 - [User Extensible Management Panels](#---user-extensible-management-panels)
 - [MMU Options](#---mmu-options)

-KlipperScreen Panels for MMU - Happy Hare
+KlipperScreen - Happy Hare Edition is maintained as a [seperate project on github](https://github.com/moggieuk/KlipperScreen-Happy-Hare-Edition).
+Once setup this wiki page can be used as a guide of the additional functionality.

 <br>